Reviewed by Dr Abbie Lam DVM

 Size and colour

-Labradors come in three colors: yellow, chocolate and black; while Golden Retrievers come in warmer hues ranging from yellow to rust red.
+Labradors come in three colours: yellow, chocolate and black; while Golden Retrievers come in warmer hues ranging from yellow to rust red.

 Temperament and traits